-Halfway through our stockpiling-run such a power outage struck and the entire giant shopping complex went dark.
+Halfway through shopping the a power outage struck and the entire giant shopping complex went dark.
 People (including me) would continue shopping, as long as the generators would supply enough power to operate the cashiers' machines, with a guard standing in the entrance, checking whether all the exiting customers have actually paid for the produce in their trolleys.

 We set out to cross the Kalahari from south to north.
-Most of the central Kalahari is a nature reserve, the Central Kalahari Game reserve, the south tip is a separate, smaller reserve—the Khutse Game Reserve—which was our entry point into the wilderness.
+Most of the central Kalahari is a nature reserve, the Central Kalahari Game reserve, the south tip is a separate reserve, the Khutse Game Reserve, this was our entry point to the wilderness.

 Crischa & Sascha

 Sibylle told us early on into the planning that to go to the heart of the desert one must at least bring two cars, in case something would happen to one of them.
 This was when Crischa, Sibylle's best friend decided it was time he had introduced Sascha, his 5-year-old son to the trials of life in the desert, and they accompanied us for Sascha the Botswana part of our journey.

 Crischa is a budding hunter (although, he'd mostly just affectionately refer to himself as "a pig farmer with a giant industrial mincer"), and in the days that followed his wit & skills have ended up saving our butt numerous times in the middle of the wilderness.
 We have also learned a ton, some of these learnings I'll try to share further below.

 Four days in the desert—in a broken car